Improve your own users' call quality

 - Please don't point your users to our help center.
+We cannot help your users directly.
 Put this material into your own platform.

-- To consolidate, we put a lot of into on this one page.
+- We put a lot of info on this one page.
 Certainly, break it up into different pages, as best serves your users.

-- We are really happy to share more tips.
+- We are really happy to sync further.
 Email firstname.lastname@example.org.
 Tell us your use case and any details.
 We are glad to get on a call with you.

 Please keep in mind that ISPs are dealing with a lot of Internet traffic.
 Read the New York Times story here.
 The below tips can help make sure you're set up for your video chat.